SHARE THIS CONTENT

 The police’s role is to enforce the court’s orders and ensure that the eviction occurs peacefully.
 They usually don’t intervene unless there is evidence of criminal activities such as trespassing, breaking, and entering.
 For instance, if squatters are engaged in drug trafficking or property damage, the police can take action.

-In most cases, the property owner must first file a complaint with the police if the situation escalates or the squatters refuse to leave, and then the police will take steps to remove the stubborn squatters.
+In most cases, you must first file a complaint with the police if the situation escalates or the squatters refuse to leave, and then the police will take steps to remove the stubborn squatters.
 This process involves obtaining a court order or warrant, and in some cases, the squatters are given a notice to vacate before they are removed, as required by state and local laws.
 This ensures that due process is followed and protects both property rights and the rights of individuals.
 It is important to consider that squatters’ rights and procedures for removing them can vary depending on the state laws.

 When Can Police Physically Remove Squatters?